pfinkbeiner/fi-vim-config/README.md

 `cd && ln -s ~/.vim/.vimrc`

 ### Notice
-Sometimes after cloning the current vimconfi you might get some error while commiting.
+Sometimes after cloning my current vimconfig you might get some error while commiting.
+It seems that vim doens't exit clean.
+So look where your vim is located with `which vim`.
 In my case `git config --global core.editor /usr/bin/vim` fixed the problem.